Our Classes

 Hatha Yoga

 Hatha yoga is a branch of yoga that emphasizes physical postures and breath control.
 It serves as a foundational practice for many other styles of yoga and is known for its slower pace and focus on alignment and balance.
-Typically, Hatha yoga classes include a sequence of postures designed to stretch and strengthen the body, paired with breath control techniques to promote relaxation and mental clarity.
+Hatha yoga classes include a sequence of postures designed to stretch and strengthen the body, paired with breath control techniques to promote relaxation and mental clarity.

 Originating from ancient traditions in India, Hatha yoga is often practiced as a means to prepare the body and mind for meditation.
 Hatha is derived from the Sanskrit words "ha," meaning sun, and "tha," meaning moon.
 Together, they symbolize the balance of opposing forces, emphasizing harmony between strength and softness, activity and passivity within the practice of yoga.